 Finite Element Analysis

-The majority of FEA calculations involve metallic components, just as the majority of industrial components are made of metal.
+Since the majority of industrial components are made of metal, most FEA calculations involve metallic components.
 The analysis of metal components can be carried out by either linear or nonlinear stress analysis.
 Which analysis approach you use depends upon how far you want to push the design:

 - If you want to ensure the geometry remains in the linear elastic range (that is, once the load is removed, the component returns to its original shape), then linear stress analysis may be applied, as long as the rotations and displacements are small relative to the geometry.
 For such an analysis, factor of safety (FoS) is a common design goal.